arthmoeros/qsdt-template-engine/README.md

 // Usage
 &{(appendHelloWorld['param1','param2'])testKey}
 ```
-The typing in the __addFunction__ method enforces the closure to support the given paramters and return value > (string, string...) : string
+The typing in the __addFunction__ method enforces the closure to support the given parameters and return value > (string, string...) : string

 ###### Ternary Operator
 This operator changes the expression replacement behavior, if the mapped key results in a value, it will be checked by the engine if it is a empty string or not, depending on this the expression will be replaced by the first resulting value defined or the second.
 The first value is required in the expression only if a ternary operator is declared, the second isn't required.
 If a second value is not declared and the found value is empty, the replacement will be done with an empty string.